XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Verified Details

-Proprietary web and mobile only; no support for MetaTrader, TradingView, API integration
+Proprietary NBDB web platform and mobile app only; no MetaTrader 4/5, TradingView, or external API options

 Order types